Shavvimal/spread_ob_simple/README.md

 Lets say we have 2 streams, ['active_spreads', 'assets'].

-lets say 'assets stream' is just a string for simplicity, e.g lets use a random hex string as the value.
+lets say 'assets' stream is just a string for simplicity, e.g lets use a random hex string as the value.
 The name is 'asset'.
 Lets enumerate the assets from A to E. Now each message will look like this:

 ```json
 {